compromise-evident/ML/README.md

 <br>
 <br>

-### Given training-data is human-readable version of MNIST, with labels & data combined
+### The given training-data is a text version of MNIST, with labels & data combined

 Extract training-data.tar.bz2.
 **train.txt** contains 60,000 labeled images of handwritten digits